Tchongas/MCSRobsremote/documentation/pluginAPI.md

 ## 🤝 Contributing

 Found an issue with this documentation?
-Please [open an issue](https://github.com/your-repo/obs-remote/issues) or submit a pull request.
+Please [open an issue](https://github.com/Tchongas/MCSRobsremote/issues) or submit a pull request.

 ---

-*This documentation is part of the OBS Remote Plugin System.
-For more information, see the [main documentation](../README.md).*